nicolas-steenhout/main-live/_posts/2023-05-23-underline-your-links.md

 ---
 layout: post
-title: Link styling: Underline your links.
+title: Link styling - Underline your links.
 Test with night mode.
 Test in greyscale
 summary: Link styling and colors matter if you want your links to be perceived.
 excerpt: Link styling and colors matter if you want your links to be perceived.
 ---